grimy86/Muninn/README.md

 </table>

 ## Summary
-Corvus is a Windows native SDK DLL (x86 / x64) written in ISO C++20 with a deliberately minimal, exceptionless C-style design.
+Corvus is a Windows-native SDK provided as a static library with optional DLL support (x86/x64).
+It is written in ISO C++20 using a deliberately minimal, exceptionless C-style design.

 It provides structured access to low-level Windows user-mode APIs, primarily:
 - Win32
 - Native NT (ntdll)

 The project emphasizes architectural clarity, deterministic behavior, and explicit data modeling over convenience abstractions.

+> **Disclaimer**: The SDK is relatively new, and the API interface may evolve as the project matures.

 ## Table of contents
 - [Purpose](#purpose)